Last updated: 09 February 2021

 (a) You are the person who either signed up to take a supply from us, is taking a supply from us, is the owner/occupier of property at which a supply is being taken from us, or is the secondary account holder who has consented to being added to the primary customer’s account.

-(b) We, Us or Our is OVO Electricity Limited (when we are selling you electricity) or OVO Gas Limited (when we are selling you gas).
+(b) We, Us or Our is OVO Electricity Limited (when we are selling you electricity) or OVO Gas Limited (when we are selling you gas) trading as Boost.
 Our address is 1 Rivergate, Temple Quay, Bristol BS1 6ED.

-(d) When we refer to OVO Energy or Boost we mean either OVO Electricity Limited or OVO Gas Limited, as applicable.
+(c) When we refer to Boost we mean either OVO Electricity Limited or OVO Gas Limited, as applicable.

 1.2 When we refer to: